We have almost certainly all been there at some point – borrowing money,

 2. Add a new account to track the repayment of debt

 I make a new account for the debt, called ‘Drago’ and set up the initial balance as ‘-$5000’ which is the total amount of the debt, including the interest.

-3. Add transactions to note the debt repayments
+3. Add transfers to note the debt repayments

 Track smaller loans to friends